 Sure, product images are given in an eCommerce email.
 But instead of adding your standard product shot behind a white background, you can always go for pictures that show how your product can be or should be used.

 Called lifestyle shots, this type of photo is more engaging to your subscribers because they can imagine how they’ll use it.
 Consider it as a movie trailer but in static form.
 If you do proceed to have lifestyle product shoots, make sure that they are relevant.
-And, don’t forget that it should be aligned with your branding - use brand colors and style for your pictures.
+And, don’t forget that it should be aligned with your branding - use brand colours and style for your pictures.

 Don’t have the budget for a lifestyle shoot?
 You don’t have to worry.
 Change up the angles of the product and show off the key features!